 Mike Richmond enters his fifth season as the head coach of the Nevada swimming & diving program in 2011-12.
 Richmond has led the team to two Western Athletic Conference titles and was the assistant coach for the 2007 WAC Championship squad.

 After leading the Wolf Pack to the 2008 title as the interim coach he was selected as the WAC Coach of the Year and in March 2008 was named as Nevada's fulltime head coach.

-Prior to being elevated to the head position Richmond spent eight seasons on staff with the Wolf Pack.
+He spent eight seasons as the assistant coach for the Pack prior to being elevated to the head position.
 In 2007 he was a key cog to helping the team capturing its first WAC title since joining the league.